-Used when commands are being run in an automated fashion like text scripts or history replays.
+$= True) \rightarrow bool$ Used when commands are being run in an automated fashion like text scripts or history replays.
 The prompt and command line for each command will be printed if echo is True.

-- cmds commands to run - expand If True, then aliases, macros, and shortcuts will be expanded.
-Set this to False if the command token should not be altered.
-Defaults to True. - add_to_history If True, then add these commands to history.
+- cmds commands to run - add_to_history If True, then add these commands to history.
 Defaults to True.